 Understanding Affiliate Marketers and Affiliate Partnerships

 Welcome back and get ready for part 3 of the Affiliate Marketing for Your Business series.
-Don’t forget to bookmark this page or sign up for the newsletter to catch the rest of this series.
 In case you missed the previous posts, I recommend checking out part 1 and part 2.
-We’ve already covered what affiliate programs are and the basics of setting up an offer, and now it’s time to go into the minds of your new online sales force.
-In this post, we are going to cover the role of affiliates, how to think like an affiliate, and talk about how affiliates operate their businesses.
+We’ve already covered what affiliate programs are and the basics of setting up an offer, and now it’s time to go into the minds of top affiliate marketers — and your new online sales force.
+In this post, we are going to cover the role of affiliates, how to think like an affiliate marketer, and cover how affiliates operate their businesses.

 The role of affiliate marketers

 Affiliates are often times the most cost effective way to generate sales with little risk.
 They also enable businesses to reach consumers they may have otherwise missed.
 However, in order to take full advantage of this marketing channel, you need to start thinking like an affiliate.
 Successful affiliate management means knowing how to recruit the right affiliates and provide them the tools to be successful.
 (See our Ultimate Guide to Partner Marketing for more information on motivating affiliate partners.)

 To recruit affiliates, you need to understand their needs and what drives them.
 You’ll have trouble recruiting affiliates if they’re disappointed when they visit your website, if your payouts are low, or if you’re not specific in your affiliate agreement.